Akuli/python-tutorial/basics/getting-started.md

 - We can enter any Python commands to the interactive `>>>` prompt, and it will echo back the result.
 - `+`, `-`, `*` and `/` work in Python just like in math.
-- Pieces of text starting with a `#` are comments.
+- Pieces of text starting with a `#` are comments and pieces of text in quotes are strings.
+- You can use single quotes and double quotes however you want.

 ***